buggyrace/buggy-race-about/docs/about/design.md

 If there's anything you might need to share with a student, it should be linkable (and hence bookmarkable) (that's why every task has its own URL).
-It should be accessible (no LaTeX PDFs to make it look like an paper in a Journal).
+It should be accessible (no LaTeX PDFs to make it look like a paper in a Journal).
 Things that you can interact with should look different from things you can't.
 Link text should be meaningful (not "click here").
 None of this is [rocket surgery](https://sensible.com/rocket-surgery-made-easy/) but our experience of